rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 suggest it on those issues.

-Please do not submit examples for crates not yet represented in the coobook, unless it is part of the libz blitz crate schedule.
+Please do not submit examples for crates not yet represented in the cookbook, unless it is part of the libz blitz crate schedule.
 Contribution will be open to a broader set of crates in the future.
-For more about which crates are represented in the cookbook, see ["a note about crate representation"][which-crates] in the cookbok.
+For more about which crates are represented in the cookbook, see ["a note about crate representation"][which-crates] in the cookbook.

 [crate-tasks]: https://github.com/brson/rust-cookbook/issues?q=is%3Aissue+is%3Aopen+label%3Acrate-tasks
 [which-crates]: https://brson.github.io/rust-cookbook/about.html#a-note-about-crate-representation